2ndBillingCycle/specialsounds/README.md

 /lua load SpecialSounds.lua
 ```

 This command is interpreted by HexChat, and will not be sent as a message, as long as `/` is the first character.
-Putting a space before `/` will send the command as a message to the current channel.
+Putting anything befor `/` , including a space, will send the command as a message to the current channel.

 The [HexChat documentation][hexchat-addons] has more instructions on installing and using plugins and addons.